 All research should be completed by May 15th of the funded year.
 In the event that extenuating circumstances preclude the completion of the work, the faculty member should notify the Vice President for Academic Affairs (VPAA) as soon as possible in order to request an extension.
 The VPAA may grant an extension or may refer the matter to the Faculty Development Committee for consideration.
-Award recipients shall submit a report, due the first business day in September for those projects completed over the summer.
-For projects involving a summer stipend but continuing through the school year a progress report should be provided by the first business day in September.
+Award recipients shall submit a report, due the first Friday in Fall semester for those projects completed over the summer.
+For projects involving a summer stipend but continuing through the school year a progress report should be provided by the first Friday in Fall semester.
 For those projects completed over the year, reports should be submitted by June 15.
 Submit reports to the VPAA's office.
 A separate report must be submitted for each project.